nerbiz/bookstore-demo/README.md

-# Bookstore demo database
+# Bookstore demo

-A demo database of a fictional bookstore, to practise queries with.
+A fictional bookstore, to practise with.

 ## Installation
 Install Composer dependencies: